dMaryuma/S3_Fastapi/README.md

 # S3 Fastapi
-Expose Swagger Inferface For S3 endpoint
+Expose Swagger Inferface For Compatible S3 endpoint

 ## How it works?
 Exposing Swagger Interface for S3 to list/put/remove buckets/objects.